racodond/sonar-json-plugin/README.md

 You feel like:
 * Adding a new check?
 Just [open an issue](https://github.com/racodond/sonar-json-plugin/issues/new) to discuss the value of your check.
 Once validated, code, don't forget to add a lot of unit tests and open a PR.
 * Fixing some bugs or improving existing checks?
 Just open a PR.

+## Available Rules

+### Generic
+* BOM should not be used for UTF-8 files
+* File names should comply with a naming convention
+* Files should contain an empty new line at the end
+* Regular expression on key
+* Tabulation characters should not be used

+### Puppet
+* "author" should match the required value in Puppet "metadata.json" files
+* "license" should be valid in Puppet "metadata.json" files
+* "license" should match the required value in Puppet "metadata.json" files
+* "version" should be a semantic version in Puppet "metadata.json" files
+* Deprecated keys should be removed from Puppet "metadata.json" files
+* Duplicated dependencies should be removed from Puppet "metadata.json" files
+* Puppet "metadata.json" files should define all the required keys